andres20980/kasten-docs/docs/operating.md

-As Veeam Kasten is a stateful application running on the cluster, it must be responsible for backing up its own data to enable recovery in the event of disaster - this is enabled by the Veeam Kasten Disaster Recovery (KDR) policy.
+As Veeam Kasten is a stateful application running on the cluster, it must be responsible for backing up its own data to enable recovery in the event of disaster.
+This backup is enabled by the Veeam Kasten Disaster Recovery (KDR) policy.
 In particular, KDR provides the ability to recover the Veeam Kasten platform from a variety of disasters, such as the unintended deletion of